skyrich62/load-n-go-calc/README.md

 ## Exit-statements have the form:

-    exit;
+    exit target;
-    exit if expression;
+    exit target if expression;

+The "target" is optional.
+If it is there, it must be an identifier which names a Compound-statement of Loop-statement.
+This is useful in nested loops.

+### Example

+    loop while (1)
+        outer: {
+            x := x + 1;
+            inner: {
+                exit outer if (x > 5);
+            }
+        }

- If there is an "if" clause, and it's expression evaluates to a non-zero value, then the immediately enclosing loop will be terminated.
+   * If there is an "if" clause, and it's expression evaluates to a non-zero value, then the immediately enclosing loop will be terminated, if there is no "target" clause, otherwise the named "target" loop will be terminated and all enclosed loops as well.
- If there is no "if" clause, then the immediately enclosing loop will be terminated.
+   * If there is no "if" clause, then the immediately enclosing loop will be terminated, if there is no "target" clause.
+If there is a "target" clause, then the named loop and all enclosed loops will be terminated.

 Exit-statements are only allowed inside the body of a loop statement.
 An error message will be put out otherwise.

 ## Compound-statements have the form:

     { statement; statement; statement; ... }

 Variables defined inside a compound statement have scope only within the compound statement.
 A variable may be explicitly defined inside a compound statement which has the same name/identifier as one in a surrounding scope.
 This effectively hides the outer scope variable while inside the compound statement.

 Compound statements can optionally have a name.
-The name is parsed, but it currently is not put into the resulting parse tree.
-This is for future use.

     xyzzy: {statement; statement; ... }

 Here, "xyzzy" is the compound statement name.
 In the future, a scope operator will be introduced which will allow access to hidden variable names by explictly designating the scope.
+Named compound statements are currently useful with Exit-statements to allow terminating an enclosing loop.

 ## Return statements have the form: